mixteenth/diytechmba.github.io/README.md

 I don't need the structure of an MBA program to provide motivation, and I'm not afraid to read.
 So I decided instead to just focus my reading practice towards an MBA curriculum.

-My focus was on a *Tech* MBA which to me means learning about how to start, grow, and manage technologies companies.
+My focus was on a *Tech* MBA which to me means learning about how to start, grow, and manage technology companies.
 The curriculum would need all the typical core classes, but electives that focus on technology leadership.

 My research found all sorts of great sources for ideas: